geopandas/geopandas/doc/source/docs/user_guide/projections.rst

    '+proj=utm ' in gdf.crs

-could be replaced with the longer but more robust check:
+could be replaced with the more robust check (requires pyproj 2.6+):

 .. code-block:: python

-   gdf.crs.is_projected and gdf.crs.coordinate_operation.name.upper().startswith('UTM')
+   gdf.crs.utm_zone

 And there are many other methods available on the ``pyproj.CRS`` class to get information about the CRS.